DMTF/Redfish-JsonSchema-ResponseValidator/README.md

     -- validates the resources for a previous error file (-g) includes in the output the json resource and the json schema saves the standard out to be examined with an editor

+Redfish-JsonSchema-ResponseValidator.py -l LocalResourceFile -S
+    -- validates the lcoal resources file with the schema from http://redfish.dmtf.org/schemas/v1/

 NOTE: here is a shortcut bash script
 ```